clem2507/nomics-AI/README.md

 ## Methodology

 One solution to address this problem would be to use machine learning to replace this redundant human task.
-Recently, deep learning methods such as CNNs, which use one-dimensional convolutional neural networks or recurrent neural networks such as LSTMs, have been shown to provide state-of-the-art results for difficult time series classification tasks with little or no data feature engineering.
+Recently, deep learning methods such as FCNs, which use one-dimensional convolutional neural networks or recurrent neural networks such as LSTMs, have been shown to provide state-of-the-art results for difficult time series classification tasks with little or no data feature engineering.

 ### Dataset Prepocessing